 - Cool the soup completely.

-- Use a cup to transfer the soup from the pot into freezer safe quart bags.
+- Then, use a cup to transfer the soup from the pot into freezer-safe quart bags.

 - Squeeze out excess air and seal the bags.

 - Lay the bags flat in the freezer.